WaterHashira/smart_textbar/README.md

  **How to use Blind Mode?**
  - Set the bool property of the  **TextBar()** widget, **blindMode** as true this would allow all the properties that are included in blindMode to show effect in the widget according to their values.

+(By this version Blind mode will be able to support english language in over 60 accents from all over the world)

  - **BlindMode Properties:**

  Property | Data Type | Explanation